mabuchilab/QNET/docs/symbolic_algebra.rst

 ==========================

-QNET includes a rich (and extensible) symbolic algebra system for quantum mechanics and circuit modes.
+QNET includes a rich (and extensible) symbolic algebra system for quantum mechanics and circuit models.
 The foundation of the symbolic algebra are the :class:`~Expression` class and its subclass :class:`~Operation`.

 A general algebraic expression has a tree structure.
 The branches of the tree